 It can be difficult to tell who to turn to and what advice to trust and follow.
 Many of my past clients got poor advice from “well-meaning” family and friends.
 It’s hard to sort out what’s helpful advice (something that make things better) from poor advice (something that’s going to make things worse).
 And it’s this inability to tell the difference between the advice that is truly helpful versus the advice that ends up causing more problems that represents the second biggest obstacle to your recovery.

 Perhaps the most dangerous obstacle facing you right now is the myriad of misconceptions surrounding the topic of what it actually takes for any betrayed partner to truly survive (and even thrive) after being rocked by infidelity.
 I believe one of the most dangerous misconceptions — and one that I continue to hear over and over — is the myth so many people buy into that suggests that infidelity recovery is a matter of time or a matter of luck.

 Your healing and survival is not going to be the result of time or luck.
 In fact, if you wait on time to heal you, then you must also keep in mind that whenever we’re in pain, time tends to move VERY SLOWLY.
-And if you were to place the fate of your recovery in the hands of luck, then you’ll wind up being disappointed, suffer much longer than necessary and waste a lot of valuable time waiting.
-If you would prefer to heal sooner than later, then you need to be aware that there’s a right way and a wrong way to approach your healing after infidelity.
+And if you were to place the fate of your recovery in the hands of luck, then you’ll wind up being disappointed, suffering much longer than necessary, and wasting a lot of valuable time waiting.
+If you prefer to heal sooner than later, then you need to be aware that there’s a right way and a wrong way to approach your healing after infidelity.
 Let me explain what I mean.